ICS3U Introduction to Computer Science – Grade 11 (University)

 ICS3U online introduces students to computer science.
 Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
 They will also write and use subprograms within computer programs.
 Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
 In ICS3U online, students will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.

-- In this unit, students will learn about computer hardware and basic computer programming skills by making computer games using Game Maker.
+- In this unit, students will learn about different types of computer hardware and how computer software interacts with that hardware.

-- In this unit, students will learn how to program loops and arrays and learn more debugging skills.
-Students will also research postsecondary opportunities in computer science.
+- In this unit, students will learn how to use top-down problem-solving methods and write functions in a computer programming language.

 FINAL EXAMProctored Exam